avtomat-hub/avtomat-hub.github.io/_aws/workflows/resource_cleanup/index.md

   - `exclude_tags` - Tags that exclude resources from being scanned
   - `threshold_days` - Age threshold for resources to be scheduled for deletion
   - `wait_before_delete_days` - Grace period before resources that are scheduled for deletion are actually deleted
-  - `cutoff_date` - Date before which resources are not scanned
+  - `cutoff_date` - Date before which resources are not scanned (Only applies to `ec2-images` and `ec2-snapshots`)
   - `bucket_name` - S3 bucket name for storing resources that are scheduled for deletion

 {: .note}
-To exclude a resource type pass an empty `accounts`.
+To exclude a resource type from being scanned, pass an empty `accounts`.
 ```json
 {
   "ec2-images": {